My L-Arginine Story

 My neurologist is always working to find relief for the excruciating pain that his CRPS/RSD patients suffer, including me.
 And I love him for it, because those of you that have it know how unrelenting this pain is.

 Several months ago, Dr Neurologist’s latest experiment was to prescribe the over-the-counter amino acid L-Arginine to reduce my CRPS/RSD pain.
 Dr Neurologist told me that L-Arginine increases blood flow in various areas of the body including the heart, head, and eyes, and it enhances vascular function.
+He also told me that, to his knowledge, there are not any circumstances under which L-Arginine would be contraindicated and it would not interfere with any blood thinners.

 Once Dr. Neurologist and I got my L- Arginine dosage high enough, the amino acid began to take the edge off the nerve pain.
 It actually started to work!